Social Work (SOWK)

 * May be taken concurrently.

 This required methods course is the second of two foundation courses and integrates clinical with community practice.
-It contains distinct modules for practice particularly with individuals and families, and with small groups.
+It covers practice with individuals, families, and small groups.
 The course continues to emphasize relationship-centered practice as a central premise for intervention, addressing traditional direct service approaches.
-Prerequisite(s): SOWK 7130.

 Prerequisite(s): SOWK 7310.

-This advanced course integrates material from Methods I and Methods II and builds on content delivered in Theory, Tools, Professional Foundations and Field.
-The focus of the course is on the application of advanced relationship-centered clinical-community methods to a variety of complex cases.
-While students in this course are also taught advanced methods for discrete areas of practice (e.g., advanced case-management, intervention and termination, treatment matching, policy analysis, direct action organizing, locality development), integration of practice skills and professional identity is driven by the use of cases that require students to challenge and "work across" conventional conceptualizations of "micro," "mezzo," and "macro" practice.
-Prerequisite(s): SOWK 7310 and 7320.
+This advanced course integrates material from Methods I and Methods II and builds on content delivered in Human Behavior, Research, and Field courses.
+It is the first part of a two-part Advanced Methods curriculum, followed by SOWK 7341.
+The focus of the course is on the application of advanced relationship-centered clinical-community methods with complex cases.
+While students in this course are also taught advanced methods for discrete areas of practice (e.g., advanced case management, intervention and termination, treatment matching), integration of practice skills and professional identity is driven by the challenge to "work across" conventional conceptualizations of "micro," "mezzo," and "macro" practice within local, national, and global milieus.

 Prerequisite(s): SOWK 7310 and 7320.